ddigrazia/ddgblog/_posts/1929-03-28-black-and-white-films.markdown

 ---
 layout: post
-title:  "Black and white films"
+title:  "Post 6"
 date:   1929-03-28 01:00:00
 date:   1929-03-28 01:00:00
 excerpt: "In Mickey's early films he was often characterized not as a hero, but as an ineffective young suitor to Minnie Mouse..."
 categories: history
 tags:  mickey
 image:
-  feature: mickey-1929.jpg
+  feature: dian-black.png
   topPosition: -50px
 bgContrast: dark
 bgGradientOpacity: darker